mindcandy/unity-git-precommit-hook/README.md

 --------

 This Git precommit-hook makes life a bit easier when using git as your source control solution for Unity3d.
-The precommit hook will ensure that any contributors commit any changes along with their necessary
+The precommit hook will ensure that any contributors commit any changes along with their necessary .meta files.

 Using
 =====